A BRIEF HISTORY OF LUTTERWORTH

 By 1801 Lutterworth had a population of 1,652.
 A bank opened in Lutterworth in 1803.
 Lutterworth Town Hall was built in 1836.
 It was designed by Joseph Hansom (1803-1882), who is also known for inventing the Hansom cab.

 In 1840 a new workhouse was built in Lutterworth.
 If you were destitute you had to enter the workhouse.
 Inside conditions were made as harsh as possible to discourage people from seeking help from the state.
 Lutterworth Railway Station opened in 1899 but it closed in 1969.

 Meanwhile Lutterworth continued to grow in the 19th century and by 1901 it had a population of 3,197.

 The M1 opened in 1959.
 The new motorway greatly improved communications to and from Lutterworth.
 Today Lutterworth is a flourishing small town.
-Today the population of Lutterworth is about 8,500.
+Today the population of Lutterworth is over 9,000.

 A history of Leicester